- Falls account for the most common type of injuries among construction workers and are the greatest cause of fatal

 - A lawsuit for fatal construction injury and wrongful death.
 The family of a construction worker fatally injured by the wrongdoing or carelessness of a third party can bring a wrongful death lawsuit against that party.

 - A lawsuit for a construction injury.
 If the injury was directly caused by the carelessness and wrongdoing of a third party, the claim for worker’s compensation and a lawsuit for personal injury can be filed together.

 - In these cases, you have to prove the third party was responsible for the worker’s safety but failed to uphold his duty.
 It must also be proven that the third party’s wrongdoing and carelessness were the direct sources of the injury.

 The injured party must keep records of everything from the accident, including medical records, photographic evidence, statements from witnesses, and all other information that could be helpful in making a claim.
-The attorney knowledgeable in fighting construction cases can also gather this evidence.
+A construction accident lawyer knowledgeable in fighting construction cases can also gather this evidence.
 An injured individual may be entitled to the following types of damages:

 - lost wages (resulting from missed work